-Regulation 363: A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that a system used at the workplace for the use, handling or storage of hazardous chemicals is used only for the purpose for which it was designed, manufactured, modified, supplied or installed and is operated, tested, maintained, installed, repaired and decommissioned having regard to the safety or workers and other persons at the workplace.
+You must ensure, so far as is reasonably practicable, that a system used at the workplace for the use, handling or storage of hazardous chemicals is used only for the purpose for which it was designed, manufactured, modified, supplied or installed and is operated, tested, maintained, installed, repaired and decommissioned having regard to the safety of workers and other persons at the workplace.

-Systems for the storage and handling of hazardous chemicals generally require on-going maintenance and testing to ensure that they continue to be safe for the intended use and that they maintain their operational integrity.
-Such systems include, but are not limited to, reaction vessels, chemical transfer lines, pumps, spill bunding and storage tanks, filters etc.
+Systems for the storage and handling of hazardous chemicals generally require ongoing maintenance and testing to ensure that they continue to be safe for the intended use and that they maintain their operational integrity.
+Such systems include, but are not limited to, reaction vessels, chemical transfer lines, pumps, spill bunding, storage tanks and filters.

-To ensure that the integrity of chemical handling systems is preserved, planned maintenance programmes should be designed and carried out at regular intervals, consistent with manufacturer's instructions or advice provided by other competent persons.
+To ensure that the integrity of chemical handling systems are preserved, planned maintenance programs should be designed and carried out at regular intervals, consistent with the manufacturer's instructions or advice provided by other competent persons.
 If this is not reasonably practicable, inspections and maintenance should be carried out annually.